 The country’s natural resources, renewable energy potential, and food security provide a long-term buffer against rising oil and food costs, which are stoking social unrest in other markets.

-By 2050, the population is expected to reach a whopping 288 million people, serving as both a highly skilled productive capacity and a consumer market as the country approaches its predicted position as the world’s sixth largest economy.
-This makes Indonesia as attractive place for incorporation of businesses.
+By 2050, the population is expected to reach a whopping 288 million people, serving as both a highly skilled productive capacity and a consumer market as the country approaches its predicted position as the world’s sixth-largest economy.
+This makes Indonesia an attractive place for the incorporation of businesses.

 Why is Indonesia a Preferred Location for Foreign Businesses?

 Indonesia’s economy is growing at a rapid speed, which is one of the main reasons this country is reclaiming its proper place as a key investment destination for foreigners.
-Despite the fact that big Asian players such as Singapore, China, Malaysia, and India are seen as ideal investment destinations, Indonesia is fast becoming a country that is part of this group.
+Even though big Asian players such as Singapore, China, Malaysia, and India the ideal investment destinations, Indonesia is fast becoming a country that is part of this group.

 The country is remarkable in many ways, with it being: